-Customer Thermometer is an award winning Brighton based SaaS company that provides cutting edge customer satisfaction software.
-We caught up with Jim Turner to learn more about their journey with cyber security and how they've adapted their approach over the years.
+Customer Thermometer is an award-winning Brighton-based SaaS company that provides cutting-edge customer satisfaction software.
+We caught up with Jim Turner to discuss Customer Thermometer’s perspective on SaaS security and to learn more about their own cyber security journey and how they’ve adapted their approach over the years.

 Tell us about Customer Thermometer and your role?

 I am the CEO of Customer Thermometer, we are the market leader in short survey solutions; with our 1-click email feedback software, were helping the worlds most customer-obsessed businesses get quick and accurate feedback from their customers in seconds.
 With over 2,000 customers and operating in 60+ countries, were taking the market by storm and our innovative approach to surveying is revolutionising the feedback sector.

 How has your approach to securing your SaaS platform changed over the last 2 years?